-Upon arrival, you will be welcomed by a Tsara Komba staff member and transferred to the lodge on Nosy Komba, a neighbouring island, just south of Nosy Be.
+Upon arrival, you will be welcomed by a Tsara Komba staff member and transferred to the lodge on Nosy Komba, a neighboring island, just south of Nosy Be.
 The transfer is by road and boat, taking approximately one hour.

-You stay at Tsara Komba Lodge for three nights on a full board basis.
+You'll stay at Tsara Komba Lodge for three nights on a full board basis.
 It is a 4-star luxury hotel with a rare and authentic charm, in perfect keeping with nature and with the area’s outstanding biodiversity.
 It combines a stylish and exclusive atmosphere, an excellent slow food cuisine and tailored-made excursions, in an atmosphere dominated by a commitment to comfortable luxury and ecology.

 Experience the gentle caress of the wind, the bird songs and the sound of the waves lapping around this former volcano today covered by an abundant forest, bordered by a sapphire blue sea with excellent golden sandy beaches.
-The preservation of this sublime environment and the community-minded activities being pursued here to encourage harmonious sustainable development for the benefit of the local population are just two of the ethical aspects of this marvellous eco-paradise.
+The preservation of this sublime environment and the community-minded activities being pursued here to encourage harmonious sustainable development for the benefit of the local population are just two of the ethical aspects of this marvelous eco-paradise.